xeternum/PillTracking/README.md

 Pill tracking CLI

 ToDo:
-input time in positional arguments replace reset argument to a new refill function validate inputs etc
+input time in positional arguments, replace reset argument to a new refill function, validate inputs, etc